Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Methodologies and computational approaches

-and has been useful in the understanding of important phenomena both in the theory of condensed matter and cold atoms.
 While originally devised for studying the low-energy properties of 1D systems, DMRG has also been used to approach problems in higher dimensions \citep{Nishino:1995,White:1996,White:1998,Stoudenmire:2012,orus2014}, although this is considerably more difficult due to the scaling with system size beyond 1D.
-More recently, a number of finite temperature DMRG studies have also been performed \citep{Verstraete:2004,Zwolak:2004,Feiguin:2005,White:2009,Karrasch:2012,Karrasch:2013}, as well as generalizations of DMRG to continuum models \citep{verstraete2010c,cuevas2018c}.
+More recently, a number of finite temperature DMRG studies have also been performed \citep{Verstraete:2004,Zwolak:2004,Feiguin:2005,White:2009,Karrasch:2012,Karrasch:2013}.
+A generalization of MPS to continuous systems (cMPS) has proven to be very successful in predicting the properties of the Lieb-Liniger gas \citep{verstraete2010c} and other works exploring the properties of this technique have followed \citep{haegeman_2013,cuevas2018c}.
 For further information and for hands-on implementations, we refer to the different open-source DMRG-based libraries that are currently available \citep{Bauer:2011,Jaschke:2018,Itensor:2020}.